tuzz/frequency_analyser/README.md

 ## Counting other things

-By defeault, Frequency Analyser counts alphabetic characters.
+By default, Frequency Analyser counts alphabetic characters.
 You can change this by instantiating your own counter:

 ```ruby